-3 [2005]NZRMA 174(CA)
+&lt;sup>3 [2005]NZRMA 174(CA)

-4 [2001]NZRMA 176
+&lt;sup>4 [2001]NZRMA 176

-5 [2001]NZRMA 539
+&lt;sup>5 [2001]NZRMA 539

-^{6 [2000]}NZRMA 647
+6 [2000]NZRMA 647

-- 1. It is desirable for an interpretation to be adopted which avoids absurdity or anomalous outcomes. - 2.
-It is also desirable for an interpretation to be adopted which is likely to be consistent with the expectations of property owners. - 3.
-Practicality of administration by...
+- 3. Practicality of administration by...
 Council officers is also an important consideration.
 In particular, it is unlikely that the...
 Council would deliberately adopt a rule which meant that the lawfulness or otherwise of proposed houses or renovations could only be assessed after lengthy historical research had been carried out" - So in our view to determine the correct interpretation of a plan provision, a holistic approach that incorporates the relevant factors identified in Powell and Brownlee should be used, with the policy considerations in Nanden serving as a useful test for determining the appropriateness of the conclusions reached. - We agree with all of the legal submissions that in the instance of conflict between provisions of planning documents and their provisions decision makers are under an obligation to make a "thoroughgoing attempt to find a way to reconcile" that conflict.